Vinwcent/Fringe-reprojection-deep-learning-model/README.md

 This program is part of a PSE project at ESPCI PARIS PSL.

-The model is made with tensorflow 2.6
+The model is made with tensorflow-macos 2.7, the presentation will be succinct since I'm still working to improve the model performance, here is a quick review so that you understand what it is and if it could be interesting for your project.

 ## Goal